-At some point, a crappy company culture will catch up to you.
-Unless everyone is on board with how things are done in your organization, danger is bound to be ahead.
+At some point, bad company culture will catch up to you, so it’s best to improve company culture sooner rather than later.
+Unless everyone is on board with how things are done in your organization, the danger is bound to be ahead.

 To help you avoid the danger ahead, here are three signs your company culture might be in trouble: